Quasi-Cyclic Stern Proof of Knowledge: Preliminaries

-Zero-knowledge proofs of knowledge are of great interest as they can be converted into digital signatures by using the Fiat-Shamir heuristic \cite{FS, DPJS96, ExtendedFS}.
-Indeed, if the verifier challenges are sampled uniformly at random within their associated challenge spaces, then one can emulate the verifier behavior using a hash function modeled as a random oracle.
-Doing this, one transform an interactive proof of knowledge into a (non-interactive) signature.
+Fiat and Shamir~\cite{FS} famously showed how to convert an interactive zero-knowledge PoK system into a non-interactive (here after NIZK-PoK) one in the random oracle model (ROM).
+The key observation was, if the verifier's challenges are sampled uniformly at random within their associated challenge spaces (this is also called public-coin), then one can emulate the verifier's behavior using a hash function modeled as a random oracle.
+Thus, one can transform an interactive proof of knowledge into a (non-interactive) signature.